History of the Name

 6: “Christian Names and Surnames in Irish”; IrishIdentity.com; accessed 2021-11-11.

 7: McCandless, Sarah Adeline; “Some Annals of the West Branch of the Highland Family of McCandlish-Buchanan”; A Ready Reference Sketch of Erin and Alban; Pittsburgh: self-published; 1918.
 Reprinted, Salem, Massachusetts: Higginson Book Co.; 2006; pp. 119–154.
-This work is based almost entirely on family interviews and letters as well as some correspondence with a N. Ir. clergyman, and makes some claims that cannot so far be verified by documentary research, and a few that are not tenable at all (like the idea of McCandlish deriving from a MacKindlay/McKinley or Mac Fhionnladh family that was a branch of the Campbells).
+This work is based almost entirely on family interviews and letters as well as some correspondence with a N. Ir. clergyman, and makes some claims that cannot so far be verified by documentary research, and a few that are not tenable at all.
 See the “Unverified Claims page for details.
 However, at the time of its writing, its author was in communication with relatives in both Scotland and Northern Ireland and so is presumptively reliable on the particular point it is cited for here.

 8: In the narrow sense, Scots-Irish or Scotch-Irish refers only to the Ulster Scots – Presbyterian families of Scotland who settled in Northern Ireland.
 In the broader sense, it refers to families of mixed or indeterminate Scottish and Irish provenance, and is basically synonymous with Gaelic as a demonym.